Straight into Darkness: Home media

-The film was released on DVD by MCA Home Video and Bleiberg on June 6 and November 13, 2006 respectively.
-In 2010, it was released twice by Screen Media as both a single-feature, and multi-feature movie pack.
+The film was released on DVD by Screen Media Films and Bleiberg on June 6 and November 13, 2006 respectively.
+In 2010, it was released twice by Screen Media, once again, as both a single-feature, and multi-feature movie pack.
 It was released for the first time on Blu-ray by Willette Acquisition Corp. on December 8, 2015.

 Reception

 Scott Weinberg from eFilmCritic gave the film 4/4 stars, writing, "Jeff Burr's Straight Into Darkness starts out like a straight war flick, almost turns into a horror movie, slowly becomes a moving piece of drama, and spits you out on the other side both impressed with the end product...and more than a little shaken."
 Robert Koehler of Variety wrote, "Jeff Burr’s neo-gothic WWII drama Straight Into Darkness ends up resisting categorization.
 There’s pleasure to be had in watching a period war pic made with a personal touch and with a self-conscious pedigree, but this diminishes as Burr excessively lays on themes and action."
 Ian Jane from DVD Talk gave the film 3/5 stars, writing, "Straight Into Darkness is an interesting and at times almost surreal war film that does a good job of mixing horror movie elements with some serious drama.
 Unfortunately it gets a little buried under its own message but that doesn't mean it isn't worthwhile."

 Jon Condit from Dread Central awarded the film a score of 2.5 out of 5, calling it "fundamentally flawed", but commended the film's visuals.